Greenscreen23/git-extra-commands/README.md

 ## Features

-To start an interactive rebase launch the command "Extra Git Commands: Start an interactive rebase" (`git-extra-commands.interactive-rebase`).
+To start an interactive rebase launch the command "Extra Git Commands: Start an interactive rebase" (`git-extra-commands.interactiveRebase`).
 You will then be asked for the branch, you want to rebase the current branch onto.

 ![Branch Input](images/branch-input.png)

-To reset the current branch to the current state of origin launch the command "Extra Git Commands: Hard reset to the current state of origin"(`git-extra-commands.hard-reset`).
+To reset the current branch to the current state of origin launch the command "Extra Git Commands: Hard reset to the current state of origin"(`git-extra-commands.hardReset`).

 You can also set shortcuts for those commands ;)